fledge-iot/fledge-rule-average/docs/index.rst

 Moving Average Rule
 ===================

-The *fledge-rule-average* plugin is a notifcation rule that is used to detect when a value moves outside of the determined average by more than a specified percentage.
+The *fledge-rule-average* plugin is a notification rule that is used to detect when a value moves outside of the determined average by more than a specified percentage.
 The plugin only monitors a single asset, but will monitor all data points within that asset.
 It will trigger if any of the data points within the asset differ by more than the configured percentage, an average is maintained for each data point separately.

 During the configuration of a notification use the screen presented to choose the average plugin as the rule.